Anant/Cassandra.Toolkit/log-analysis/automated-tarball-ingestion/README.md

   cd test
   python3 collect_logs_test.py
 ```

+### Debugging Tests
+- If you get error `File exists: '$HOME/.ccm/test_cluster'`:
+    The test did not clean up correctly from last time (`test_cluster` is the name of the cluster we use for testing with ccm).
+The test script might have already removed the `test_cluster` for you, and you can just run the test again and it should work.
+If not though, and **ASSUMING YOU DON'T NEED THAT CLUSTER ANYMORE:** Remove the old cluster so you can run test again:
+    ```
+    ccm test_client remove

+    # now run the test again
+    python3 collect_logs_test.py
+    ```

 ## SSH support
 Running collect_logs.ph using SSH is currently not supported, though it is on our to-do list.
 In the meantime, you can run the script within separate nodes and combine using the instructions below.